Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

         4. If the point is invalid, increment `counter` and go back to step 2.
 This will happen on average for half of the asset IDs.
         5. Calculate point `M = 8·P` (8 is a cofactor in edwards25519) which belongs to a subgroup [order](#elliptic-curve) `L`.
     3. Calculate a 32-byte message hash to sign: `msghash = Hash256("msg" || basehash || M || T || Bm)`.
-    4. Validate proof that the discrete log `Bm/M` is equal to the discrete log `AC.Ba/J`:
+    4. Validate proof that the discrete log `Bm/M` is equal to the discrete log `AC.C/J`:
         1. Calculate point `R1 = s’·M - e’·Bm`.
-        2. Calculate point `R2 = s’·J - e’·AC.Ba`.
+        2. Calculate point `R2 = s’·J - e’·AC.C`.
         3. Calculate scalar `e” = ScalarHash("e" || msghash || R1 || R2)`.
         4. Verify that `e”` is equal to `e’`.
     5. Calculate [asset ID points](#asset-id-point) for each `{a[i]}`: `A[i] = 8·Decode(Hash256(a[i]...))`.